 - use one of the independent Hate Incident Reporting Centres provided by Local Authorities across West Yorkshire (click here to find the nearest one to where you live)

 If you are reporting online hate related abuse, please report it using the True Vision link above.

 If you have been the victim of behaviour you felt was inappropriate by a police ofﬁcer or member of police staff you can report a police complaint.

 What happens after you have reported a Hate Crime / Incident?

 All hate crimes / incidents are investigated thoroughly.
 Not all cases will be put before the Court, but when a hate incident is received the views of the victim are always considered.
 One of our specialist Hate Crime Officers, Emma Harrison, talks about what happens when a hate crime is reported in the video below.

 BSL Signed Video

 Working with partners to raise awareness of hate crime

 West Yorkshire Police work with partners to raise awareness of hate crime, increase reporting and support victims.
-These include the Police and Crime Commissioner for West Yorkshire, working together on a joint ‘Hate Hurts’ campaign, which highlights what hate crime is and what we are doing to help tackle it.
+These include the West Yorkshire Combined Authority, working together on a joint ‘Hate Hurts’ campaign, which highlights what hate crime is and what we are doing to help tackle it.
 Click here to view our Hate Hurts posters, infographics, leaflets and Easy Read information

 We work regularly with hate leads in West Yorkshire local authorities, and other reporting services such as Stop Hate UK, Community Safety Trust, TellMama and Bradford Hate Crime Alliance.